 Many Asian-style soups need little time to cook — and in fact, the less time, the fresher they taste.
 Unlike some other soups that benefit from time to stand and develop, though, Asian soups like this one taste best just done.

-Serve Asian-style: Slurp the noodles from the broth with chopsticks, then use an Asian soup spoon, if you have any, to scoop up what’s left.
+Serve authentically: Slurp the noodles from the broth with chopsticks, then use an Asian soup spoon, if you have any, to scoop up what’s left.
 If not, no worries … any soup spoon serves the purpose.
 For extra fun, accompany with vegetable spring rolls from your supermarket or natural food store’s frozen foods aisle.

 - 8-ounce package Asian noodles (soba, udon, or ramen)